eze-bal/MatematPad/README.md

 ![matematpad1](https://user-images.githubusercontent.com/89707294/131230127-e8d4f230-ed82-47a3-b7a3-b40b580c7330.jpg)

 ### Why?
 It's a very simple and rough project that I made on my free time, tired of do a lot of steps to put symbols like α,δ or Δ when doing university homework.
-It keeps itself on top of sreen at every moment, saving you for lots of copy-paste or digging into windows OSK.
+It keeps itself on top of screen at every moment, saving you for lots of copy-paste or digging into windows OSK.

 Mostly composed of a Tkinter GUI with some Python plugins.